Kay Voser: Basel

-At the start of their 2013–14 season season Voser was member of the Basel team that won the 2013 Uhrencup, beating Red Star Belgrade in the final.
+At the start of their 2013–14 season Voser was member of the Basel team that won the 2013 Uhrencup, beating Red Star Belgrade in the final.
 Voser scored his first goal for the team in the 2013–14 season on 23 November 2013 in the St. Jakob-Park.
 It was the team's second goal as they beat Thun 4–1.
 Basel joined the 2013–14 Champions League in the qualifying rounds and they advanced to the group stage.
 Finishing in third place in their group, Basel qualified for Europa League knockout phase and here they advanced as far as the quarter-finals.
 But eventually they were beaten by Valencia 5-3 on aggregate, after extra time.
 At the end of the 2013–14 Super League season Voser won his third league championship with Basel.
 The team also reached the final of the Swiss Cup on 21 April 2014.
 Gastón Sauro and Giovanni Sio were both sent off as Basel fell to rivals FC Zürich 2–0 in added extra time, after a goalless 90 minutes.
 But Voser could not play due to injury.

 On 2 July 2014 Basel announced that Voser had left the club.
 During his period with the club, Voser played a total of 87 games for Basel scoring one goal.
 48 of these games were in the Swiss Super League, five in the Swiss Cup, 13 in the UEFA competitions (Champions League and Europa League) and 21 were friendly games.
 He scored his only goal in the domestic league, as mentioned above.